 |

-After the collection of a "strange breed of folk" songs was written by the duo in their apartment in Cambridge, Massachusetts.... (all but one that they found by campfire
+by the duo in their apartment in Cambridge, Massachusetts.... (all but one that they found by campfire in the mountains of

-in the mountains of Vermont), The Thimbles headed south past 5 mountain ranges and west on the Trail of Tears to record their
+Vermont), The Thimbles headed south past 5 mountain ranges and west on the Trail of Tears to record their debut LP,

-last song, "Farmer's Prayer No. 8".
-The album is an honest introduction to their unusual world deemed "a
+Prayer No. 8".
+The album is an honest introduction to their unusual world deemed "a cross between Dylan and

-cross between Dylan and the Louvins."
+the Louvins."
 The

 ask The Thimbles stuff here...